Alaska Brown Bear and Polar Bear Photography Workshop with Wildlife Photographer and Instructor Kevin Dooley.

 This is by far one of my favorite wildlife photography adventures.
 Alaska is a beautiful a very photogenic place, my heart races with excitement when I see these amazing Grizzly bears roaming through their natural habitat.
-To get so close and personal with these amazing animals and to have the oppertunity to photograph them in this wonderful environment is a true blessing.
-On this Alaskan photography workshop we will cover all kinds of photographic topics, however we will concentrate on how to get the best images of these spectacular Alaskan Brown Bears.
+To get so close and personal with these amazing animals and to have the opportunity to photograph them in this wonderful environment is a true blessing.
+On this Alaskan photography workshop we will cover all kinds of photographic topics, however, we will concentrate on how to get the best images of these spectacular Alaskan Brown Bears.

 No permits or viewing platforms are used in our area, photograph the bears in their natural environment.
 If on the very rare occasion we decide to fly out from the lodge to another location, some additional locations may have viewing platforms.

 We will only have 6 to 8 spots available for this trip.
 The price does include the bush flight from Anchorage to the lodge and return.
 We are set to do this trip September 7th thru 13th 2016.

 Hotel and food costs in Anchorage before and after the Workshop are not included and are at your expense.
-Air fair to Anchorage is at additional cost.
+Air fare to Anchorage is at additional cost.
 This trip will fill up fast.

 Call us right away to be on our booking list.
 505-345-6322 cell.
 505-401-2988